hyperledger/web3j-docs/docs/smart_contracts.md

    -p, --package=<packageName>       base package name.
 ```

-BinFile is required for [Contract validity](#contract-validity)
+`<binfile>` is required for [Contract validity](#contract-validity)

-In versions prior to 3.x of web3j, the generated smart contract wrappers used native Solidity types.
-From web3j 3.x onwards, Java types are created by default.
+In versions prior to 3.x of Web3j, the generated smart contract wrappers used native Solidity types.
+From Web3j 3.x onwards, Java types are created by default.
 You can create Solidity types using the *--solidityTypes* command line argument.

 From Web3j version 4.6.x onwards, the generator supports ABIv2 for contract compiled with Solidity compiler version 0.6.x.
 This means that you can have structs as input/output/event parameters in your smart contract.